 As a pagoda is the burial place of monks, a "forest of pagodas" may be said to be the graveyard of Buddhists.

-The pagodas, mostly decorated with carvings and inscriptions, are generally of three to seven storeys and of varying heights up to 15 metres.
-They are of different forms: square or hexagon in cross-section, a column, a cone or a vase in shape, with straight or curving lines.
+The pagodas, mostly decorated with carvings and inscriptions, are generally of three to seven storeys and of varying heights up to 15 meters.
+They are of different forms: square or hexagon in cross-section, a column, a cone, or a vase in shape, with straight or curving lines.